Alfresco/docs-alfresco/enterprise-viewer/latest/config/files/index.md

 1. `openannotate-override-placeholders.properties` (Optional.
 Tomcat Specific properties)
 1. `override-placeholders.properties` (environment specific properties)

 In general, use the `openannotate-override-placeholders.properties` to override any of the default properties.
-This file is typically placed in `<TOMCAT_HOME>/shared/classes` folder, and will override all properties located in the OpenAnnotate.war.
+This file must be placed on the tomcat classpath (for example, in the `<TOMCAT_HOME>/shared/classes` folder), and will override all properties located in the OpenAnnotate.war.
 Properties defined here can still be overridden by `override-placeholders.properties`, but if for example server urls are all that needs to be defined, these can be left in `openannotate-override-placeholders.properties`, allowing WARs to be promoted through various environments without needing to be re-built / configured.

 ### OpenContent Properties